 the town in 1866.
 Sources cite different origins for the town’s

 name, but all agree it was someone’s sister or daughter.
 By the

-1920s, the area had become the agricultural center of the county.
+The 1920s, the area had become the agricultural center of the country.

 The Florence business district is still on Main Street and, aside from

 the obvious improvements, downtown remains much as it must

 have been in the 1880s.
 Both visitors and residents appreciate the